 FOOD AND ACTIVITIES THAT BOOST YOUR ENDOCANNABINOID SYSTEM

 While CBD remains the most direct way to heighten the endocannabinoid system, it is not the only option for supplementing your ECS.
 Many factors influence the ECS, from the foods we eat to the activities we do.
 Subsequently, the balance of our ECS, much like the rest of bodily health, is as much a result of our way of being as an influence on it.

 STIMULATING THE ENDOCANNABINOID SYSTEMThe ECS can be enhanced and encouraged when it is not functioning optimally, resulting in better overall health.
 As covered, the endocannabinoid system is important to all levels of health, from life-sustaining to life-enhancing.
 An unbalanced endocannabinoid system can lead to many diseases and ailments.
 By boosting or toning the ECS, we are able to maintain a better health balance in our body.
 Now that you’ve read about the numerous ways that the endocannabinoid system regulates homeostasis and improves health, here are a few ways you can tone and foster your endocannabinoid system:

 chocolateAnandamide is also present in chocolate.
 1 The great feelings people get when eating chocolate is not just from a sugar rush, but also from enjoying the supplementation of our body’s own bliss molecule.
 Dark chocolate also contains a high level of flavonoids, which help the body retain more anandamide by inhibiting the enzyme that breaks it down.
 2 Fruits and vegetables are also good sources of flavonoids.

 The discovery of anandamide is totally unexpected and may be relevant to the well-known ‘chocolate craving.’

 essential fatty acidsGood Omega-3 and Omega-6 fatty acids contain a large amount of the precursor materials for building endocannabinoids.
 Your body needs them in order to ramp up production of cannabinoids.
 You can find them in meat, poultry, walnuts, flax, and certain oils like sunflower oil.
 Anandamide and 2-AG, the most prevalent endocannabinoids, are produced by omega-6 fatty acids.
 Omega-3 fatty acids appear to also be responsible for the creation of endocannabinoids, but their role is not yet fully understood.
 However, the typical Western diet has an excess of omega-6 acids – which can result in a downregulation of the production of endocannabinoids.
 3 The best way to ensure proper endocannabinoid production is to balance out your diet with an equal amount of omega-3 fatty acids to the recommended ratio of 4:1 (omega 6: omega 3) 4.
 Good sources of omega-3 include grass-fed beef, walnuts, chia seeds, flax seeds, wild salmon, omega-3 enriched eggs, and sardines.

 HerbsCannabis is not the only plant shown to contain endocannabinoids.
 Some of the most popular health supplements available today provide support to the endocannabinoid system.
 5 Here’s a list of some below:

 - Black Pepper

 probioticsProbiotics alter the functioning of cannabinoid receptors throughout the body.
 Ever had an upset stomach and felt like everything in your body wasn’t working quite right?
 Probiotics seem to alter more than just the functioning of the gut, they may alter the entire endocannabinoid system and have wide ranging effects.
 People who were given probiotics showed improvements in the activity of the cannabinoid receptors in their intestines.
 Along with the intestines, cannabinoid receptors in the brain also showed improved activity after people received probiotics.
 Mice showed changes in their brains after receiving probiotics as well.
 When mice had too much cannabinoid activity going on, probiotics brought the activity down to a normal level.
 When mice were not experiencing enough cannabinoid activity, probiotics increased cannabinoid activity.

-THAT CAN HARM YOUR
+THINGS TO AVOID THAT CAN HARM YOUR ENDOCANNABINOID SYSTEM

 avoid foods high in pesticidesIf you’re attempting to keep your endocannabinoid system in good health, you’ll want to try to eat organic foods as often as possible.
 7 Some studies have discovered that CB1 receptors can be inhibited by certain types of pesticides.
 8

-alcoholExcessive alcohol consumption may lead to a reduction in CB1 receptor sensitivity and an alteration in the amount of endocannabinoids present in the body.
+alcoholExcessive alcohol consumption may lead to a reduction in CB1 receptor sensitivity and an alteration in the number of endocannabinoids present in the body.
 9 To improve endocannabinoid functioning, it is best to use alcohol in moderation or avoid it.

 chronic stressIf you want to let your endocannabinoid system flourish, you may want to squeeze a stress ball.
 Multiple studies indicate that high levels of stress reduce the number of cannabinoids found in the body.
 Even though exercise has proven to stimulate the ECS, it only mostly works if you enjoy it.
 Studies on animal subjects have proven that stressful exercise can still negatively affect the ECS.
 10 The takeaway is that any activity which is likely to lower stress levels, such as meditation, creative practices, or even structured breathing have a high potential to increase levels of anandamide and stimulate the ECS.
 Further research into these areas needs to be done, but the evidence continues to suggest this to be the case.